 This installment was really entertaining.
 Don Mancini has found a way to revive this series with two recent quality installments that further the adventures of Chucky and yet delightfully pay tribute to the earlier chapters in the franchise.
 Where most horror series slowly fizzle out as they go along, Don Mancini has found a way to keep this one fresh, inventive and lots of bloody fun.
 Sure there are a few plot holes, but you are willing to overlook them because you’re having such a gory good time.

-A solid 3 Chuckys.
+Rated a solid 3 (out of 4) Chuckys.